Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Overview of Results and Outline

-Our first result involves any-$k$ algorithms that are \emph{optimal} in data complexity for free-connex CQs.
-This is accompanied with a conditional lower bound that shows that for other (self-join-free) CQs these guarantees are unattainable, similarly to the case of unranked enumeration.
-Still, our approach can be applied to any CQ with weaker guarantees.
+We are now in a position to state the main results of this work more formally.
+The first result concerns the data complexity of ranked enumeration for free-connex CQs, accompanied by a conditional lower bound, similar to the lower bound of unranked enumeration.
+We note that our approach does not only apply to free-connex CQs, but also to any CQ with weaker guarantees.

-\begin{theorem}[Any-$k$ CQs, Data Complexity] Let $Q$ be a CQ of fixed size.
-If $Q$ is free-connex, then ranked enumeration with a subset-monotone ranking function is possible with $\TT(k) = \O(n + k \log k)$ and $\MEM(k) = \O(n + k)$.
-Otherwise, if it also self-join-free, then it is not possible with $\TT(k) = \O(n + k \log k)$, assuming \sparseBMM{} and \hyperclique{}. \end{theorem}
+\begin{theorem}[Any-$k$ CQs, Data Complexity] Let $Q$ be a CQ.
+If $Q$ is free-connex, then ranked enumeration with an \smonotone ranking function is possible with $\TT(k) = \O(n + k \log k)$ and $\MEM(k) = \O(n + k)$.
+Otherwise, if it is also self-join-free, then it is not possible with $\TT(k) = \O(n + k \polylog k)$, assuming \sparseBMM{} and \hyperclique{}. \end{theorem} \begin{proofoutline} We start with the simplest case of full path-structured CQs and show the (serial) DP structure of the problem in \Cref{sec:paths_and_dp}.
+All three algorithms presented in \Cref{sec:DPalgorithms} achieve the data complexity bounds of the theorem.
+In \Cref{sec:tdp}, we modify our techniques for tree-structured problems which include all full acyclic CQs.
+To ease the presentation, we adopt the sum-of-weights ranking but carefully note which properties of the ranking function we use.
+Free-connex CQs are reduced to full CQs in \Cref{sec:projections}.
+In \Cref{sec:rankingfctgeneralizing}, we generalize to all \smonotone ranking functions, showing algorithm correctness for these cases. \end{proofoutline}

-In a more detailed analysis, we show the best known guarantees in combined complexity for the class of full acyclic CQs.
+In a more detailed analysis, we show that the \ANYKPARTP algorithm that we develop achieves the best known guarantees in combined complexity for the class of full acyclic CQs and \ssmonotone ranking functions.